 Damages may include two month’s rent or twice the tenant’s damages, whichever is greater, plus a month’s rent if the landlord entered the premises and changed the locks or removed property, and damages for emotional distress.
 The tenant has one year to file suit.

-- Periodic Tenancies
+“No-Cause” Notice for Periodic Tenancies

 In a month-to-month tenancy, the landlord need only give 30-days notice without any cause for eviction.
 If the tenant has lived in the property for more than one year, the notice is 60-days.
 If the property is being sold to someone who plans to live there as a primary residence, it is 30-days.